cp2k/cp2k/src/grid/README.md

 # grid: High performance primitives to power GPW & Co

 This package hosts the performance critical grid operations of cp2k.
-The code is entirely written in C and can be build stand-alone in order to provide a good separation of concerns between computational chemists and performance engineers.
+The code is entirely written in C and can be built stand-alone in order to provide a good separation of concerns between computational chemists and performance engineers.

 Currently, this package offers the following main features: